 - 1 tablespoon dried Italian seasoning

 - 1 teaspoon kosher salt

-- 15 oz can cannellini beans drained and rinsed
+- 15 ounces cannellini beans (canned. drained and rinsed)

 - Place chicken breasts in the bottom of your slow cooker and season with garlic, Italian seasoning, salt and pepper.

 - Add diced peppers, zucchini, beans, fire roasted tomatoes and tomato sauce.

 - Stir well and heat on Low for 6 hours or High for 3 hours.